 A summary of the TPs is set out below.
-The SII BEL is currently used as the best estimate liabilities which forms part of the TPs for the EBS position.
 The TPs are calculated as the sum of the BEL and risk margin ("RM") plus any outstanding monies owed to Legal & General Resources Bermuda Limited ("LGRB").

-Source: 2021 and 2020 L&G Re BSCR
+Source: 2021 L&G Re 2 BSCR